Discriminatory chants mar Roma’s 2-1 win over Napoli

 Zaniolo put the hosts ahead with a shot from the edge of the area early on and Veretout added a second-half penalty.

+The 20-year-old Zaniolo has scored in his last four games in all competitions, including the Europa League.

-Also, Aleksandar Kolarov had a first-half penalty saved by Napoli goalkeeper Alex Meret then Roma defender Chris Smalling cleared a dangerous effort off the goal line with a bicycle kick.
+Also, Aleksandar Kolarov had a first-half penalty saved by Napoli goalkeeper Alex Meret then Roma defender Chris Smalling cleared a dangerous effort off the goal-line with an acrobatic overhead kick.

-Napoli also hit the goal frame twice on a single action in a fast-paced first half, while Roma’s Justin Kluivert hit the bar after the break.
+Napoli also hit the goal frame twice in a single action in a fast-paced first half, while Roma’s Justin Kluivert hit the bar after the break.

 Milik redirected a cross at the far post for Napoli’s goal, finishing off a swift counterattack.

 Roma ended with 10 men when Mert Çetin picked up his second yellow for a foul on Fernando Llorente.
-Milik’s ensuing free kick seven minutes into stoppage time was deflected way over the goal.
+Milik’s ensuing free kick seven minutes into stoppage time was deflected over the goal.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports